sushantjadhav416/sushantjadhav416/README.md

 - 🔭 I’m currently working on **Devops Practices with Microsoft Azure Cloud and Backend API development**

-- 🌱 I’m currently learning **Devops Tools and React.js and Api Development**
+- 🌱 I’m currently learning **Devops Tools and React.js and Restful Api Development**

 - 👯 I’m looking to collaborate on **Open Source**